 If you have more questions or would like to talk to someone, call the Macmillan Support Line free on 0808 808 00 00, 7 days a week, 8am to 8pm.
-Or visit macmillan.org.uk where you can chat online to one of our team.
+Or visit macmillan.org.uk where you can chat to us online.

 Deaf or hard of hearing?
-Call using Relay UK on 18001 0808 808 00 00, or use the Relay UK app.
+Call using NGT (Text Relay) on 18001 0808 808 00 00, or use the NGT Lite app.
 Speak another language?
 Telephone interpreters are available.
 Please tell us in English the language you would like to use.

 Or if you want to share your experiences or ask questions, you can find others who understand on our Online Community.
-Our free Macmillan Buddy service can arrange weekly calls or visits with a friendly volunteer who understands what you're going through.